intel/llm-on-ray/README.md

 #### 3. Start Docker
 Change any settings in `dev/scripts/docker-functions.sh`.

-Run docker with cpu and gpt2 serving
+Run docker with cpu and gpt2 serving.
 ```bash
 start_docker
 ```

-Run docker with cpu and other models serving such as {gpt-j-6b/llama-2-7b-chat-hf/gemma-2b,etc.}
+Run docker with cpu and other support models serving.
 ```bash
 start_docker llama-2-7b-chat-hf
 ```

-Run docker with different environment and other models  `start_docker {None/vllm/ipex-llm} {None/llama-2-7b-chat-hf}`
+Run docker with different environment and other models  `start_docker {environment} {models}` like:
 ```bash
 start_docker vllm llama-2-7b-chat-hf
 ```

 #### 4. Start LLM-on-Ray
-The model serving port in docker container has map to local
+The model serving port in docker container has been mapped to local.

-Using requests library
+Using requests library.
 ```bash
 python examples/inference/api_server_openai/query_http_requests.py
 ```